Azure/azure-sdk-for-python/sdk/videoanalyzer/azure-media-videoanalyzer-edge/README.md

 ### Pipeline topology vs live pipeline

 A _pipeline topology_ is a blueprint or template for creating live pipelines.
 It defines the parameters of the pipeline using placeholders as values for them.
 A _live pipeline_ references a pipeline topology and specifies the parameters.
 This way you are able to have multiple live pipelines referencing the same topology but with different values for parameters.
-For more information please visit [pipeline topologies and live pipelines](doc_pipelines).
+For more information please visit [pipeline topologies and live pipelines][doc_pipelines].

 ### CloudToDeviceMethod

-The `CloudToDeviceMethod` is part of the [azure-iot-hub SDk](iot-hub-sdk).
+The `CloudToDeviceMethod` is part of the [azure-iot-hub SDk][iot-hub-sdk].
 This method allows you to communicate one way notifications to a device in your IoT hub.
 In our case, we want to communicate various direct methods such as `PipelineTopologySetRequest` and `PipelineTopologyGetRequest`.
 To use `CloudToDeviceMethod` you need to pass in two parameters: `method_name` and `payload`.

 The first parameter, `method_name`, is the name of the direct method request you are sending.
 Make sure to use each method's predefined `method_name` property.
 For example, `PipelineTopologySetRequest.method_name`.